CnCNet/cncnet-docker-dotnetcore-tunnel/README.md

 # Using Docker Compose
-For easier management, a docker-compose.yml is now included, you can simply update the SERVER_NAME variable and run docker compose up -d to get going.
+For easier management, a docker-compose.yml is now included, you can simply update the SERVER_NAME variable and run docker compose up -d to get going alongside the Dockerfile(dotnet8 or 9) included in the same directory.

 ```yml
 services: